devMohaned/maids.cc-library-management-system/README.md

 This is a task for Maids.cc for Backend Development using Java & Spring Boot.

-Clone the Project using your IDE (I am using Intellj) and run the project, and the unit test for descriptive examples
+Clone the Project using your IDE (I am using Intellj) run the project run the unit test for descriptive examples

 <details><summary>How to interact with the API endpoints?</summary>
   #1 Copy The Collection for Postman